StevenTang1506/COMP2113/README.md

 ## Non-Standard Libraries

-1. **Library 1** - <random>: This library is used to generate random numbers that add an element of unpredictability to the outcomes of pitches and hits.
+1. **Library 1** - random: This library is used to generate random numbers that add an element of unpredictability to the outcomes of pitches and hits.

 ## Compilation and Execution Instructions